-You don’t get to be the second-richest person in the world without knowing something the rest of us don’t.
-Often referred to as the Oracle of Omaha, Warren Buffett has a net worth of $73.5 billion, according to Forbes.
+You don’t get to be one of the richest people in the world without knowing something the rest of us don’t.
+Often referred to as the Oracle of Omaha, Warren Buffett has a net worth of $102.2 billion, according to Forbes.

 While Buffett is unquestionably a genius when it comes to business, his words of wisdom aren’t just good for finding a hot investment.
 In fact, there are many Warren Buffett tips that anyone can use.